mozilla-bteam/bmo/README.rst

 .. _`Firefox Connection Settings`: https://support.mozilla.org/en-US/kb/connection-settings-firefox

 After that, you should be able to visit http://bmo.test/ from your browser.
-You can login as admin@bmo.test with the password "password01!" (without quotes).
+You can login as admin@mozilla.bugs with the password "password01!" (without quotes).

 If you want to update the code running in the web container, you do not need to restart everything.